-Cultural (Must satisfy 5 of the following criteria over the previous year - October to October)
+Cultural (Must satisfy 4 of the following criteria over the previous year - October to October)

-- 1. Be placed in the Top 3 in the final round of Best Speakers. - Participate in an external speech competition (Rojac, Southern Cross) etc. - 3.
-Participate in an external art competition. - 4.
-Participate in an external dance competition. - 5.
-Participate in a least 80% of Inter School Debates and have been a speaker in at least one. - 6.
-Have performed a lead role or solo/duet (at least 3 events) in a school production or inter-house plays and have attended 80% of practices. - 7.
-Participate in the Model United Nations debate. - Have at least three articles published in a newsletter, magazine, school Facebook page or website. - 9.
+- 1. Be placed in the Top 3 in the final round of Best Speakers Internal. - 2.
+Participate in an internal/external art competition. - 3.
+Represent the school in culture for 3 consecutive terms in a year and to have attended 80% of the practices and participated in all events for which selected in these codes. - 4.
+Participate in a least 80% of Inter School Debates and have been a speaker in at least one. - 5.
+Have performed a lead role or solo/duet (at least 3 events) in a school production or inter-house plays and have attended 80% of practices. - Have at least three articles published in a newsletter, magazine, school Facebook page or website. - 7.
 Have participated in an external writing competition.
-This must be clearly documented. - 10.
-Achieve at least Bronze in the De Beers English Olympiad. - 11.
-Participate in an external eisteddfod and achieve at least 70% - 12.
-Have attended at least 80% of chess practices and at least 5 Inter-School or league Chess games as a First Team Member. - 13.
-Have attended at least 80% of Choir practices and participated in at least 5 public performances of the Choir. - 14.
-Have attended at least 80% of Band practices and participated in at least 5 public performances of the Band. - 15.
-Be awarded a shield in 1 cultural activity 3 years in a row including the year of application. - 16.
-Be an active member of the Cultural Committee. - 17.
-Pass, in the year of application, a Level 2 or higher Internationally Accredited Music Exam. - 18.
-Be awarded Limpopo or SACOPA Colours for a Cultural Activity.
+This must be clearly documented.
+(English teachers). - 8.
+Achieve at least Bronze in the De Beers English Olympiad. - 9.
+Participate in an external eisteddfod and achieve at least 70% - 10.
+Have attended at least 80% of chess practices and at least 5 Inter-School or league Chess games as a Senior Team Member. - 11.
+Have attended at least 80% of Choir practices and participated in at least 5 public performances of the Choir. - 12.
+Be awarded a shield in 1 cultural activity 3 years in a row including the year of application. - 13.
+Be an active member of the Cultural Committee. - 14.
+Pass, in the year of application, a Level 2 or higher Internationally Accredited Music Exam (External). - 15.
+Be awarded Limpopo or SACOPA Colours for a Cultural Activity (counts for 2 criteria).

-Sport (Must satisfy 3 of the following criteria over the previous year - October to October)
+Sport (Must satisfy 4 of the following criteria over the previous year - October to October)

 - 1. Represent the province in a sporting event in the year of application (counts for 2 criteria). - 2.
 Represent the school in 3 different sporting codes in a year and to have attended 80% of the practices and participated in all matches for which selected in these codes. - 3.
 Be elected as the captain of a 1st Sports Team for 80% of the fixtures OR to be elected as overall Head of House. - 4.
 Be awarded a shield in 1 sporting code 3 years in a row including the year of application. - 5.
 Represent the First Team in 1 code, for which there is a Second Team, 3 years in a row AND to have participated in all matches for which selected (leeway for 1 legitimate written excuse given in advance). - 6.
-Represent a school team in 1 code 3 years in a code, for which there is not a Second Team, 3 years in a row AND to have participated in all matches for which selected (leeway for 1 legitimate written excuse given in advance). - 7.
+Represent a school team in 1 code 2 years in a code, for which there is not a Second Team, 2 years in a row AND to have participated in all matches for which selected (leeway for 1 legitimate written excuse given in advance).
+Includes the Athletics Team. - 7.
 Be an active member of the Sports Committee.